seinecle/codapps/docs/generated-slides/subdir/variables-and-objects_temp_html.md

 playerAge = 22; //<2>
 ----

-__Note that we did not put double quotes around 22__!
-Let's decompose each line:

-//ST: !
 <1> We create the variable (this needs to be *done just once*)

 - `Integer` The capital *I* is mandatory.
 It means this variable specializes in storing *round numbers*.
 This is the *type* of the variable.